cloudtraveler/avxlabs-docs/ace_bridge/docs/home.md

-# Welcome to ACE DE Lab
+# Welcome to ACE Operations "Let's Troubleshoot Together" Session

-The objective of this pre-built scenario is to put in practice some of the troubleshooting techniques and tools you have learned and benefit from the real power of the Aviatrix platform.
+The objective behind this section is to collaborate together on a pre-built scenario to put in practice some of the troubleshooting techniques and tools you have learned and benefit from the real power of the Aviatrix platform.

 ## 1 - Initial Scenario
 The lab topology can be found below: